-Birds can be a beautiful part of our natural environment, but that beauty can be spoiled by populations of pest birds that damage homes and property with their droppings, spread disease and disturb our peace with their loud caws and non-ending cheeps.
-The three common species of pest birds in the U.S. are pigeons, house sparrows, and European starlings.
+Birds can be a beautiful part of our natural environment, but populations of pest birds can spoil that beauty that damage homes and property with their droppings, spread disease and disturb our peace with their loud caws and non-ending cheeps.
+The three common species of pest birds in the U.S. are pigeons, house sparrows, and the European Starling.

 Pest Bird Damage and Disease

 Most birds, along with their eggs and nests, are protected against non-permit trapping or killing under the Migratory Bird Treaty and Endangered Species Act.
 However, neither U.S. federal nor any state law holds protection against control or elimination of the nuisance bird species.
 However, local ordinances may apply so should be checked before any control effort.